perama-v/TODD/README.md

 This corresponds to one ~500mb `Volume` published every ~2 weeks, comprising 256 ~2MB `Chapters` that may be individually obtained.

-Example manifest file.
+Example manifest file demonstration.
 Files are nested but all CIDs are available:
 ```
 {
   "version": "0.0.1",